G3n-Avocato/libasm/README.md

 * **TEST <_dest>, <_src_>** -- effectue "ET binaire" sans modif valeur mais met a jour les flags ZF/SF/PF -- use for check null res

+## Callee's Rules

+- allocate local variables _by using registers_ or _making space on the stack_
+> sub rsp, 12
+> add rsp, 12
+- return value in RAX - return to the caller by exec a _ret_ instruction

+- hold-over from the 32 bits calling convention
+> push rbp
+> mov rbp, rsp
+> ...
+> pop rbp

 ## Dictionary

 Bit -- binary system unit  (0 false | 1 true)